 - Dress nicely.
 You don’t need to wear a suit, but it is more respectful if you wear neat, clean clothes since first impressions can mean a lot.

 - Arrive at the embassy early.
-Although every embassy is different, many of our participants found long lines at the embassy and advised that applicants arrive early for their appointment.
 They will serve you on a first-come, first-served basis, so if you’re lucky, you’ll be finished early as well.
 Early morning appointments are usually the best.

 - Go alone.
 This interview is for you, not your family or your friends.
-They may want to be supportive, but if you want to show the consular officer that you are ready for your program, you should also show them you can be independent.
 (If you will be bringing a dependent on a J-2 Visa, however, they should accompany you to your interview.)

 "I'd advise people to take the earliest time slot in the day that they can!
 It’s a lot less busy in the morning.
 And to arrive half an hour before your time."